Manx and Cymric Cat Breed: A Comprehensive Guide

 The descriptions below are commonly used when discussing tail lengths for this breed.

-Rumpy – A “rumpy” or “dimple rumpy” is tailless.
-They have a dimple or indent at the end of the spine where a tail would be, making them completely tailless.
+Rumpy – A “rumpy” or “dimple rumpy” is completely tailless.
+They have a dimple or indent at the end of the spine where a tail would be.

 Rumpy Riser – The “rumpy riser” comes in two different types.
 The “rumpy low-riser”, appearance is tailless but has approximately one to three vertebrae fused to the end of the spine.
 These vertebrae can be felt slightly when standing up when the cat is happy or stroked on its back.
 They often lay down, unnoticed when the cat is relaxed.
 The “rumpy high-riser” has slightly more vertebrae.
 The hi-risers vertebrae are often visible under the skin as a bump at the end of the spine.
 When relaxed, the vertebrae can sometimes still be felt.
 It moves up and down but not left to right.
 It doesn’t have a tail sheath (tubular piece of skin).
 The vertebrae can be “felt” and “seen”.
 These cats are still considered tailless, are eligible for showing and should not be penalized from a judge by no placement.